Jewels of Mary, Queen of Scots: Mary in England

+Norfolk's diamond

 At Coventry in 1569, Thomas Howard, 4th Duke of Norfolk gave Lord Boyd a diamond to deliver to Mary as a token of his affection and fidelity.
 Mary wrote to the Earl of Norfolk in December 1569, that she "would keep the diamond unseen about her neck till I give it again to the owner of it and me both".
+In November 1586, Mary sent the diamond to the Spanish ambassador Bernardino de Mendoza, writing that it had been Norfolk's pledge of faith or troth to her (dont le seu duc de Norfolk m'obligea sa foi) and she had worn it always since.
+Mary's apothecary Pierre Gorion brought the ring to Mendoza after her execution.
+It was said be worth 200 crowns.
+Gorion carried a second diamond, Mary's gift for Philip II, said to be her best jewel and worth 850 crowns.

+Inventories and jewels in England

 Mary had some jewelry and precious household goods with her in England and obtained more items from her French allies.
 The Spanish ambassador Guerau de Espés heard that she gave Elizabeth two little caskets in June 1570.
 Inventories were made at Chartley in 1586 of pieces in the care of Jean Kennedy, and at Fotheringhay in February 1587.
 She usually wore a cross of gold and pearl earrings.
 Another gold cross was engraved with the Mysteries of the Passion.
 She kept in her cabinet a gold chain with a miniature portrait of Henry II of France and Catherine de' Medici.
 The chain had 44 pieces made as royal ciphers or initials, enamelled blue and red.
 The portrait was in a gold case called a "livret", an enamelled little gold book.
 The piece was probably worn as a belt or girdle.